 Contractors that are a member of the Energize NY Comfort Corp can be found here.
 Contractor ratings can be found in the detailed sections of each company profile.
 The ratings are based off of customer feedback surveys, the number of jobs done in the area, and accreditations.
 A document of guideline questions to ask the contractors is posted on the left hand side of the page.

-Homeowners enjoy an extra level of assurance in making home improvements because they can request a free follow-up quality assurance visit by Honeywell.
-Honeywell will check that work done in your home was completed correctly; should they find any problems NYSERDA requires that the contractors remediate them.
+Homeowners enjoy an extra level of assurance in making home improvements because they can request a free follow-up quality assurance visit as part of the Home Performance with Energy Star Program.
+NYSERDA will assign a third party overseer to check that work done in your home was completed correctly; should they find any problems NYSERDA requires that the contractors remediate them.

 Typically, here in the Northeast, most homes benefit from improved insulation, air sealing, weather stripping, and caulking.
 Less frequently, you may need to repair or replace outdated heating or cooling systems.
 Your assessment will identify the specific energy efficiency opportunities in your home and give you information that will help you decide what makes sense for you like the how long each measure will take to pay for itself.